Host an EarthCorps international participant!

 Yes!
 Our host families come in all shapes and sizes.
 We have host families with young children, individuals, empty-nesters, and retirees.
 As long as you have an extra room and want to open your home to an international participant, we will consider you to be a host family.

-Our participants commute by bus or bike and train/work very long days, so we need our hosts to be within a 45-minute bus ride to EarthCorps’ office located in NE Seattle in Magnuson Park.
-However, even if you live a little further out than that, please feel free to contact us and we can put you on a back-up list.
+Our participants commute by bus or bike and have very long days, so we need our hosts to be within a 60-minute bus ride to EarthCorps’ office located in NE Seattle in Magnuson Park; preferably shorter.
+However, even if you live a little further out, please feel free to contact us and we can put you on a back-up list.